fredgrd/codesketch/README.md

 - Pay attention to the chat box as it might gie you clues on the other players' thinking.
 - Remember, it's all about having fun and being creative!

+## How To Run

+To start the game on your local machine follow these steps:

+1. Cd into the server folder and run `npm start`
+2. Cd into the client folder and run `npm start`
+3. Visit the client at `http://localhost:3000` on your browser.

 ## Tech Stack

 Backend: